 Student offices are located in the Heroy Building.
-Priority is given to those who are serving as Teaching Assistants, and thus need to keep office hours.
-Space in faculty laboratories may be allocated to students working on research projects.
-This arrangement is through personal agreement with the director of the project for which Departmental space has been designated.
+Priority is given to those who are serving as Teaching Assistants, and thus need to keep office hours, to students working on research projects of Department faculty, then to students in coursework, and finally to students who have completed fieldwork and are writing their dissertations.
 If you have problems concerning office space, consult with the Department Chair.
-The Department cannot guarantee office space for every student.
+We will do our best to accommodate you, but the Department cannot guarantee office space for every student.